The First Hickok Tube Tester

 Named the Hickok Instruments Model B-47, it was designed to test vacuum tubes in a

-manufacturing environment, both in laboratory design and production.
+manufacturing environment, both in laboratory design and in production testing.

 Read Hickok's description of the B-47.

-This first battery powered tester was known simply as a Mutual Conductance Radio Tube Tester.
-It was built in a fairly large size suitable for manufacturers and utilized eight of Hickok's Model 43 and 44 meters.
+This first battery powered tester of Hickok's was known simply as a Mutual Conductance Radio Tube Tester.
+Hickok built it in a fairly large size suitable for manufacturers and utilized eight of Hickok's Model 43 and 44 meters.
+Up to that point Hickok had been primarily a meter manufacturer.

 The B-47 was designed to test 199 and 01A tubes.
 The B-47 also contained a large slide rheostat to give suitable changes in plate voltages.